-The Board of Directors met six times in 2007.
-All incumbent directors attended seventy-five percent or more of the meetings of the Board of Directors and Committees of the Board on which they served during 2007.
-The Corporation strongly encourages all directors to attend the Annual Meeting of Shareholders, and all seven directors attended the 2007 Annual Meeting of Shareholders.
+The Board of Directors met six times in 2008.
+All incumbent directors attended seventy-five percent or more of the meetings of the Board of Directors and Committees of the Board on which they served during 2008, except for Mr. Haberland who was elected by the Board of Directors in 2009.
+The Corporation strongly encourages all directors to attend the Annual Meeting of Shareholders, and six of the seven directors attended the 2008 Annual Meeting of Shareholders (Mr. Haberland was not a director at the time).
 The Corporation has instituted a policy of holding regularly scheduled executive sessions of non-management directors to follow each regularly scheduled meeting of the full Board of Directors.
 Additional executive sessions of non-management directors may be held from time to time as required.
-The director serving as the presiding director currently is Mr. Paulson.
+The director serving as the presiding director during executive sessions currently is Mr. Paulson.

-Each of the persons named above was elected by the shareholders at a prior annual meeting.
-The Board of Directors has determined that except for Mr. Berenato, the Corporation's Chief Executive Officer, the nominees for election to the Board of Directors and all of the other directors whose terms of office will continue after the 2008 Annual Meeting of Shareholders do not have any relationship with the Corporation other than in connection with their service as directors and meet the independence standards of the New York Stock Exchange's listing standards.
+Each of the persons named above was elected by the shareholders at a prior annual meeting except for Mr. Haberland who was first identified as a possible nominee by a third-party search firm.
+The Board of Directors has determined that except for Mr. Berenato, the Corporation's Chief Executive Officer, the nominees for election to the Board of Directors and all of the other directors whose terms of office will continue after the 2009 Annual Meeting of Shareholders do not have any relationship with the Corporation other than in connection with their service as directors and meet the independence standards of the New York Stock Exchange's listing standards.